disketteomelette/aframe-pad/README.md

    cd positional-audio-tracking
    ```

-2. Launch a local web server instance and launch  `index.html` in your preferred web browser.
+2. Launch a local web server instance and navigate to  `index.html` in your preferred web browser.

 ## Usage